himmAllRight/himmAllRight-source/content/post/setting-up-pass.md

 ## Installing Pass & Help Packages

-On Fedora, pass can be installed with dnf.
+On Fedora, pass can be installed using dnf.
 For other systems, check out the "Download" section of the [pass website](https://www.passwordstore.org/).

 ```bash